AlecThomson/wsclean/doc/source/a_term_correction.rst

 Karhunen-Loève fitting
 ------------------------

 The solutions of a calibration step are given via the "solutions" parameter in h5 format.
-From the solutions file, both amplitudes and phases are used.
+From the solutions file, only the phases are used.
 The discrete set of solutions are fit to a screen using a Karhunen-Loève based fitting technique.

 Analyzing / saving the a-terms